DL3P/odin-recipes/README.md

-summarize the odin-project in 50 word
+summarize the odin-project less than 50 word

 I have learned the basic of HTML on TOP, and now it has time for writting the first project